Instructor contact information

 You will access this software through the MSU RStudio server: rstudio.math.montana.edu.
 Your username is your 7-character NetID (in the form x##x###, where x is a letter and # is a number), and your password is the password associated with your NetID.
 Your email address will not work to log in to the RStudio server.

 • Please note: Your netID password expires every 6 months.
-It is HIGHLY recommended that you reset your netID password BEFORE attempting to login to the Rstudio server.
+It is HIGHLY recommended that you reset your netID password BEFORE attempting to login to the RStudio server.
 You can reset your netID password in the MSU password portal.

 See the Statistical Computing section in the Welcome chapter of our textbook for alternative options for accessing RStudio.